Various Japanese foods during a cooking class in Tokyo Japan

 • Inclusions: English-speaking instructor, ingredients to make a sushi roll and Temari sushi, enough food for a full meal, can accommodate dietary restrictions

-• Rating: 5 Stars (Read the 900+ reviews here)
+• Rating: 5 stars (check 1,400+ reviews here)

 This cooking class made the list not just because we love sushi, but because it’s also affordable and fun!
 If you want to learn how to make one of the best dishes in the world without spending too much, this is a great cooking class to book.

 What I loved about the beginning of this class was that they gave us the history of sushi and why it’s important to Japan.
-I’ll admit, in the many years I’ve been eating sushi I never once thought about its history so I found this aspect of the class super cool!
+I’ll admit, in the many years I’ve been eating sushi, I never once thought about its history, so I found this aspect of the class super cool!

 We made two different kinds of sushi, Maki and Temari.
-The sushi roll (Maki) is what most people are familiar with and Temari is a small, ball-shaped sushi that’s often made for celebrations.
+The sushi roll (Maki) is what most people are familiar with, and Temari is a small, ball-shaped sushi that’s often made for celebrations.
 It’s not only colorful, but delicious as well!
 I can’t wait to make some to bring to a party back home.

 5. Traditional Sweets & Tea ceremony